-Alpaca is a durable and elastic fiber that does not stretch easily.
-However, in heavy use, a high-quality knitted garment may loose its shape, for example in the elbow-area.
-However, the great feature of alpaca wool is that, as a natural fiber, it reacts well to steaming and by that it returns to its original shape.
-Steaming can be done with a clothing-steamer or with an iron set to steam and wool heat setting – this way the garment gets even better!
+Alpaca wool is a very durable material with its exceptional elastic fibres.
+However, even the highest-quality knitted garments may loose their shape in heavy use, for example around the elbow area.
+Luckily, one of the great features of alpaca wool is that, as a natural fiber, it reacts well to steaming and by that returns to its original shape.
+Steaming can be done with a clothes steamer or with the steam function of an iron, using the wool setting – this way the garment gets even better!

-Steaming the garment is a great treatment for the knit: for example, if the knit got wrinkled in the washing process it can easily be flattened out again by steaming it.
-Steaming is a way to customize the sweater to your preferences.
-Steam and heat can temporarily loosen the grip of the alpaca fibers from each other, and the knit can be either stretched or shrunk as needed.
-As the knit dries, the fibers lock firmly into their new shape again.
+Steaming the garment is a great treatment for the knit: for example, if the fabric gets wrinkled in wash, it can easily be flattened out by steaming.
+Steaming is also a way to customise the garment to your preferences.
+Steam and heat can temporarily loosen the grip of the fibers from each other, and the knit can be either stretched or shrunk as needed.
+As the knit dries, the fibers lock firmly into their new shape.

-(Please note that with both stretching and shrinking the knit, it will eventually go back to its original shape when the knit is being used.
-The shortened sleeve therefore lengthens slightly and the stretched one shortens to its original length.)
+(Please note that with both stretching and shrinking the knitwear, it will eventually return to its original shape.)

-Stretching the knit is quite simple: the knit is placed on a flat surface and the area you want to stretch should be steamed.
-The knit is stretched with one hand and ironed in the other direction.
-This is repeated until the lenght is what you want.
+Stretching the knit is quite simple: place the garment on a flat surface and steam the area you want to stretch.
+Pull the knitwear gently with one hand and move the iron to the opposite direction.
+This is repeated until the desired length has been achieved.

-When shrinking, the knit is steamed so it gets damp and squeezed tightly.
+When shrinking, the knit is steamed until it gets damp and then squeezed tightly.
 Allow the area to dry before you repeat the process.

-This may seem ineffective, but goes almost as quickly and easily as stretching.
+This may seem ineffective at first, but it is in fact as doable as stretching.

-The shrinking can also be used locally, for example to tighten the cuff.
-Another option is to dip the cuff in hot water and gently squeeze it tighter.
-However, it is recommended to avoid hard rubbing so the knit does not felt.
+The shrinking can be used on a limited area, for example to tighten a cuff.
+This can also be done by dipping the cuff into hot water and gently squeezing it smaller.
+However, it is important to avoid rubbing so the knit does not felt.

-For all modifications, it is important to allow the sweater to dry completely before use.
-Remember to always dry the knit on a flat surface to avoid stretching.
+For all modifications, it is necessary to allow the garment to dry completely before use.
+Remember always to dry your knitwear on a flat surface to avoid unwanted stretching.